 One wishes Gotzsche had filled out the four very short chapters.
 In his brief chapter on childhood vaccination programs, he points out how little we know about what sequence order is best and little about vaccine interactions.
 Both are likely to have increased relevance as more vaccines are approved.
 Perhaps we can looks forward to an expanded second edition.

 # # #

-Donald Light is a professor of comparative health policy and psychiatry at the Rowan University School of Osteopathic Medicine in Stratford, New Jersey, USA. lightdo@rowan.edu He is a faculty affiliate of the Division of Medical Ethics at New York University and active at the Center for Migration and Development at Princeton University.